-Hammarström (2016) emphasizes the importance in large-scale comparative analyses to control simultaneously for possible confounds due to genealogical “horizontal” dependencies (language relatedness) and areal “lateral” dependencies (due to prolonged coexistence in neighboring areas and interactions of speakers that led to contact-induced similarities) within the same analytic procedure.
+Specifically in the context of research on linguistic adaptation to environmental givens, Hammarström (2016) emphasizes the importance of controlling simultaneously for possible confounds due to genealogical “horizontal” dependencies (language relatedness) and areal “lateral” dependencies (due to prolonged coexistence in neighboring areas and interactions of speakers that led to contact-induced similarities) within the same analytic procedure.
 As Hammarström (2016) shows, when performing separate analysis to address their possible effects, can lead to conclusions that may be unwarranted.
 We have therefore included both genealogical affiliation and geographical location as captured by the eleven macroareas defined in 3.3. as random effects into our mixed model and fitted random intercepts for both variables.
-Since it is conceivable that, depending on area, contact patterns in different mountain regions (on which see the survey in Urban to appear) have differing effects on the distribution of uvulars and ejectives, we considered it advisable to also fit random slopes for the macroareas we are using to control for contact-induced areality.
+Since it is conceivable that, depending on area, contact patterns in different mountain regions (on which see the survey in Urban 2020) have differing effects on the distribution of uvulars and ejectives, we considered it advisable to also fit random slopes for the macroareas that we are using to control for contact-induced areality.
 We did not include random slopes for the genealogical structure of the languages in the dataset because of the impossibility to fit these given the large number of small language families and isolates (see Jaeger 2011: 298-299 for discussion).
 However, since this data structure is also of potential concern for random intercepts, we later provide intra-family and intra-area assessments of variation in the presence of uvulars and ejectives to compare these with the results of the model.
-We have placed a weakly informative prior of SD = 2 on the fixed effect to be conservative and not constrain the model too tightly (even though with large amounts of data the prior should not affect the posterior distribution significantly, Vasishth et al. 2018: 149-150) and otherwise used default priors for the standard deviation of random effects and residual errors, which are constrained to positive values (cf. Vasishth et al. 2018: 150).
+We have placed a weakly informative prior of SD = 2 on the fixed effect to be conservative and to not constrain the model too tightly (even though with large amounts of data the prior should not affect the posterior distribution significantly; see Vasishth et al. 2018: 149-150) and otherwise used default priors for the standard deviation of random effects and residual errors, which are constrained to positive values (Vasishth et al. 2018: 150).
 We ran the model in four chains, with 6,000 warmups and 8,000 iterations each and the drift parameter delta set to .99.